Well, it has been a rather hectic year (2016) and Spring (2017) that it has given me pause to reflect on how 'self-inflicted' this 'busy-ness' is!

 It is very telling what inspires me on these pages/boards and yet not very representative in my artistic expression.
 A sobering thought.

 So I have decided that this year I am going to try and be;

-3. Enjoy the artistic persuit rather than the stress of a dealine.
+3. Enjoy the artistic pursuit rather than the stress of a deadline.

-Easier said than done, so I do have a few friends keeping me honest on this quest.
-In fact they were the instigators in some of this as they could see me on the way to ‘burn-out’.
+This is easier said than done; I have a few friends keeping me honest on this quest.
+In fact they were the instigators in some of this as they could see me on the way to 'burn-out'.